juliogomez/devops/README.md

 dig <GoGS_DNS_entry> @8.8.8.8 +short
 ```

-Point your laptop browser to that IP, your GoGS server is now ready!
+Point your workstation browser to that IP, your GoGS server is now ready!

 Register your first user (it will also become *admin* for the server) and log into GoGS with your credentials.
 You might want to use the same username you use in GitHub for consistency.